 A credit provider will also look at your debt-to-income ratio – that is, how much debt you need to repay versus the total amount of income you receive.
 This is done to ensure that your expenses do not exceed your income, and so that a credit provider can rest assured that you are not necessarily using an existing loan to repay another, which is sometimes called revolving credit.

 Different credit providers can require different documents when processing your loan application – this can range from needing to examine your ID (identity document) or passport to verify your identity, or can include your payslip or bank statement.

-At Wonga, we only need to see that you have a form of income to repay your loan on time – if you are employed, you’re able to upload your latest payslip.
-Alternatively, if you are unemployed, self-employed, or retired, you can upload a recent bank statement instead.
+At Wonga, we only need to see that you have a form of income to repay your loan on time – if you are employed, you’re able to upload your latest payslip or bank statement.

 If you’d like to read further, why not download our handy guide here?